-Column Description Detector IP Shows the IP address of the machine where an anomaly was detected.
-Source User Shows the user of the source machine.
+Column Description Source User Shows the user of the source machine.
 Destination User Shows the user of the destination machine.
 File Name Shows the file name if a file is involved with the event.
 File Hash Shows a hash of the file contents.